Falanet/Falanet-Terminal-Email-Client/README.md

 Security
 ========

-falanet caches data locally to improve performance.
+falaclient caches data locally to improve performance.
 Cached data can be encrypted by setting by setting `cache_encrypt=1` in main.conf.
 Message databases are then encrypted using OpenSSL AES256-CBC with a key derived from a random salt and the email account password.
 Folder names are hashed using SHA256 (thus not encrypted).

 Storing the account password (`save_pass=1` in main.conf) is *not* secure.
-While falanet encrypts the password, the key is trivial to determine from the source code.
-Only store the password if measurements are taken to ensure `~/.config/falanet/secret.conf` cannot by accessed by a third-party.
+While falaclient encrypts the password, the key is trivial to determine from the source code.
+Only store the password if measurements are taken to ensure `~/.config/falaclient/secret.conf` cannot by accessed by a third-party.

 Configuration
 =============

-Aside from `main.conf` covered above, the following files can be used to configure falanet.
+Aside from `main.conf` covered above, the following files can be used to configure falaclient.

-~/.config/falanet/ui.conf
+~/.config/falaclient/ui.conf
 -----------------------
-This configuration file controls the UI aspects of falanet.
+This configuration file controls the UI aspects of falaclient.
 Default configuration file (platform-dependent defaults are left empty below):

     attachment_indicator=📎